exasol/public-knowledgebase/Database-Features/multi-tenancy-it-s-all-about-trust.md

 ## Security

 If you store sensitive customer data in your data warehouse, the security question will significantly influence your decision.
 A common prejudice is that only physically separated data can be secure.
-Therefore a great deal of convincing might be necessary if you consider a more shared solution favorable.
+Therefore, a great deal of convincing might be necessary if you consider a more shared solution favorable.
 In fact, a shared solution can be just as secure as an isolated one.
 However, to achieve this you usually need to develop a rather complicated design.

 ## Additional References